 A first-party or self-settled special needs trust will be needed if a person with a disability inherits money or property outright, receives a court settlement from a lawsuit, gets alimony, or has retirement funds.
 They may be used when a person without a prior disability owns assets and later become disabled.
 They may be referred to as Medicaid Payback Trusts, OBRA (Omnibus Budget and Reconciliation Act) ’93 Trusts, and d4A or d4C Trusts.

-Although special needs trusts are predominantly created by parents, grandparents or other legal guardians, federal law also authorizes a mentally and legally competent beneficiary to establish an individual first-party trust for themselves without court involvement.
-They must be less than 65 years old.
+Although third-party special needs trusts are predominantly created by parents, grandparents or other legal guardians, federal law also authorizes a mentally and legally competent beneficiary to establish an individual first-party trust for themselves without court involvement.

 A third-party special needs trust is usually created and funded by you to assure that your loved one with special needs is provided for.
-Although most likely set up by a parent of the beneficiary, it could be a grandparent, sibling, or any other person wishing to provide for them.
+Although most likely set up when you are the parent of the beneficiary, you could be their grandparent, sibling, or any other person wishing to provide for them.